sigma0-dev/zkbitcoin/README.md

 # zkBitcoin

-Use ZK applications on Bitcoin!
+Use **zero-knowledge applications (zkapps)** on Bitcoin! (**Currently only on testnet.**)

-How does it work?
-Write your ZK application in [circom](https://github.com/iden3/circom), compile it to a circuit, and deploy it on Bitcoin by sending a transaction to our multi-party wallet run by a committee of nodes.
+**How does it work**?
+Write your zkapp in [circom](https://github.com/iden3/circom) and deploy it on Bitcoin by sending a transaction to our multi-party wallet run by a committee of nodes.

-To use a zkapp, anyone who can provide a proof of correct execution to our committee which will trigger a threshold signature, eventually allowing funds to move out of the zkapp.
+To use a zkapp, provide a correct proof of execution using [snarkjs](https://github.com/iden3/snarkjs) to our multi-party wallet which will trigger a threshold signature, eventually allowing funds to move out of the zkapp.

 ## Usage

 ### Requirements

-On top of knowing what circom circuits you want to deploy or use, you'll need your own Bitcoin node/wallet running locally.
+We build on top of the well-known [circom](https://github.com/iden3/circom)/[snarkjs](https://github.com/iden3/snarkjs) stack.
+On top that, you'll need your own Bitcoin node/wallet running locally.
 This application will perform queries to your node/wallet in order to deposit or withdraw funds from zkapps.

 ### Stateless zkapps